Scifabric/pybossa-jujucharm/INSTALL-Vagrant-trusty.md

 ## Testing PyBossa charm with Vagrant

 With this guide you can test the PyBossa Juju charm inside a Virtualbox VM.
-This should work on all supported OSes where Vagrant and Virtualbox runs (Windows, OS X, Ubuntu)
+This should work on all supported OSes where Vagrant and Virtualbox runs (Windows, OS X, Ubuntu).

 ### Follow this steps: